githubixx/ansible-role-harden-linux/README.md

 Role Variables
 --------------

 The following variables don't have defaults.
 You need to specify them either in `group_vars` or `host_vars`.
 E.g. if this settings should be used only for one specific host create a file `host_vars/your-server.example.net.yml` and put the variables with the correct values there.
-If you want to apply this variables to a host group create a file `group_vars/your-group/root_settings.yml`.
-Replace `your-group` with the host group name which you created in the Ansible `hosts` file (do not confuse with /etc/hosts...).
+If you want to apply this variables to a host group create a file `group_vars/your-group/root_settings.yml` e.g. Replace `your-group` with the host group name which you created in the Ansible `hosts` file (do not confuse with /etc/hosts...). `common_deploy_user_public_keys` loads all the public SSH key files specifed in the list from your local hard disk.
+So at least you need to specify:

 ```
 common_root_password: your_encrypted_password_here